 Is participation the ’new black’ in audience development strategies?

 Niels Righolt from the Danish Centre for Arts and Interculture focused on what cultural institutions are like and on their relationship with citizens.
 If cultural institutions are to achieve the aim of making culture and the arts relevant to citizens, he argued, a change of mentality is necessary.

 This means rethinking the way institutions work in view of new technologies and urban growth, using culture as an engine for social innovation, and at the same time changing the use of buildings and spaces and creating a space for dialogue among citizens, while rethinking formats.

-Niels Righolt has a broad background and experience from more than 25 years in the arts field.
+Niels Righolt is the CEO of the Danish Centre for Arts & Interculture (CKI).
+He has a broad background and experience from more than 25 years in the arts field.
 He has worked as Head of Information, Producer, Artistic Director, Cultural Political Developer, Managing Director and Political Advisor within a variety of cultural institutions and organizations over the years, among others, as Managing and Artistic Director of the Dunkers Arts Centre in Helsingborg, Sweden, as Chief Curator and producer for Møstings Hus & Byggeriets Hus, Copenhagen and as co-founder of the intercultural magazine and communication bureau Cultures.
 At present Niels is a board member of among others the Danish contemporary dance scene Dansehallerne in Copenhagen and the Audience Europe Network.
 Niels has a background in Literature, Modern Culture & Cultural Communication and Spanish Culture & Language from the University of Copenhagen.